wnfs-wg/spec/spec/private-wnfs.md

         └─                                                         └───────────────┘                    └───────────────┘
 ```

-> A diagram exploring the revision key structure.
+A diagram exploring the revision key structure.
 Newer versions of files and directories are to the right of their older versions.
 As in the diagram above, hierarchy still goes from top to bottom, so subdirectories are below the directory that contains them.
 Given any of these boxes, follow the lines to see what data you can decrypt or derive.

->
-> - SR: skip ratchet
-> - CK: content key
-> - Yellow lines indicate what box of data keys can en/decrypt.
-> - Dotted, blue lines indicate what data can be derived via one-way functions.
->
-> Knowing the root content key of a directory will only give you access to a single revision of that file or directory, as the next revision will be derived from a separate skip ratchet that can't be derived from the current content key.
+Knowing the root content key of a directory will only give you access to a single revision of that file or directory, as the next revision will be derived from a separate skip ratchet that can't be derived from the current content key.

->
-> Knowing the root skip ratchet of a directory will give you access to that revision by deriving the content key of from the skip ratchet, and future revisions by stepping the ratchet forward and deriving content keys for those revisions.
+Knowing the root skip ratchet of a directory will give you access to that revision by deriving the content key of from the skip ratchet, and future revisions by stepping the ratchet forward and deriving content keys for those revisions.

-> It's impossible to read previous revisions given a skip ratchet, because it's computationally infeasible to compute the previous revision's skip ratchet.
+It's impossible to read previous revisions given a skip ratchet, because it's computationally infeasible to compute the previous revision's skip ratchet.

-## Algorithms
+# 4 Algorithms

 All algorithms assume to have access to a `PrivateForest` in their context.

-### Namefilter Hash Resolving
+## 4.1 Namefilter Hash Resolving

 `resolveHashedKey: Hash<Namefilter> -> (Namefilter, Encrypted<PrivateNodeHeader>, Array<Encrypted<PrivateNode>>)`